RyanNgWH/homelab-packer-templates/README.md

 > Replace `config.pkrvars.hcl` with your variables file

+4. Due to limitations of the API, some settings must be manually set after the VM template is created
+   - Extra CPU flags
+   - Qemu Agent options

 Upon completion, a VM template will be created in your proxmox instance.
 When cloning the VM template, use cloud-init to add an SSH key or you will be locked out of the VM.
 This template only contains a root user whose password is locked.

 # Configuration